-Rule 1.7 prohibits a lawyer from representing a client if there is a significant risk that the representation will be materially limited by the lawyer's relationships with a third person or the lawyer's own interest without the lawyer's informed written consent.
+Rule 1.7 prohibits a lawyer from representing a client if there is a significant risk that the representation will be materially limited by the lawyer's relationships with a third person or the lawyer's own interest without informed written consent.
 Rule 1.7(b).
-The lawyer must also reasonably believe that the lawyer can provide competent and diligent representation notwithstanding the potential conflict or relationship with a third person.
+The lawyer must also reasonably believe that he can provide competent and diligent representation notwithstanding the potential conflict or relationship with a third person.
 Rule 1.7(d).